How to make money gardening: 25 ideas to inspire you

 What’s great about growing herbs is that most of them are cut-and-come-again plants.
 This means that after harvesting, herbs will naturally grow again ‘till your next harvest.
 To get started, decide whether you want to offer fresh or dried edible herbs, medicinal herbs, or uncommon herbs.

-- Basil, cilantro, and oregano for cooking
+- Coriander, parsley, and basil for cooking

 7. Offer lawn care services

 Sometimes, homeowners get too busy to take care of their own lawns.
 This is where gardening specialists like you come in.

 You can provide lawn care services, such as: